jmatsu/license-list-plugin/README.md

 }

 licenseTools {
-  licensesYaml = ... // this propery is supported
+  licensesYaml = ... // this property is supported
   ignoreGroups = [...] // this property is also supported
 }